525514353/Chem-GPT/README.md

 # Chem-GPT

 A Large Model for Predicting Compound Properties
+If this code is help for you
+please dont hesitate to cite our article：Large-scale chemical language models for accurate and interpretable prediction of reactivity and toxicity

 ## Overview
 COMPOUND-GPT is an advanced machine learning model designed to predict various properties of chemical compounds.
 This repository includes pre-trained models, tokenizer scripts, and example notebooks to help users leverage COMPOUND-GPT for their own research and development purposes.